How Do You Know If You Have a Faulty Car Transmission?

 California has millions of vehicles on the road – more than most American states.
 If you’ve driven through Napa, either back and forth to after-school activities, or across town during peak tourist season, you know that you need a reliable, trustworthy vehicle.

 Stuck with a faulty vehicle?
 Good news: there are lemon law consumer rights in place to protect Californians.

-The California lemon law (the Song-Beverly Consumer Warranty Act) was put in place to hold manufacturers accountable for sub-par production and bad vehicles.
-At Cline APC, we teach drivers about their legal rights and the lemon law.
+California lemon law (the Song-Beverly Consumer Warranty Act) was put in place to hold manufacturers accountable for sub-par production and defective vehicles.
+At Cline APC, we teach drivers about their legal rights and how the lemon law impacts them.

-These factors indicate if manufacturer mistakes entitle you to compensation under the California lemon law requirements:
+The following factors indicate manufacturer mistakes entitle you to a refund, or replacement vehicle, under the California lemon law requirements:

-The vehicle manufacturer has made at least two or more attempts to repair a warranty-covered defect, or
+The vehicle manufacturer made at least two or more attempts to repair a warranty-covered defect, or

 An important thing to note is that there is a time limit to file a case under California lemon law.
 If you’re going to seek a replacement vehicle or a lemon law buy-back, your vehicle’s defect must first occur within the terms of the warranty.

-When your vehicle meets the qualifications of the California lemon law, you’re entitled to:
+When your vehicle meets the qualifications of the state’s lemon law, you’re entitled to:

-Manufacturer coverage of your attorney fees and court costs
+Manufacturer coverage of your lemon lawyer in California and court costs

 A full refund of the vehicle’s purchase/lease price, plus out of pocket costs due to the lemon

 A replacement vehicle if necessary